-- a.
-Silence or absence of resistance does not imply consent. - b.
-Past consent to sexual activity with another person does not imply ongoing future consent with that person or consent to that same sexual activity with another person.
+- (1) Silence or absence of resistance does not imply consent. - (2) Past consent to sexual activity with another person does not imply ongoing future consent with that person or consent to that same sexual activity with another person. - (3) If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature, or extent of the sexual situation, there is no consent; this includes impairment or incapacitation due to alcohol or drug consumption that meets this standard, or being asleep or unconscious.

-- c.
-If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature, or extent of sexual situations, there is not consent; this includes impairment or incapacitation due to alcohol or drug consumption that meets this standard or being asleep or unconscious. - "Day" when used in this policy means a business day and does not include Saturday, Sunday, legal holidays, or days the University is closed. - "Education Program or Activity" includes locations, events, or circumstances over which the University exercised substantial control over both the individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment under Title IX and the context in which the sexual harassment occurred.
-This definition does not include education programs or activities that occur outside the United States. - "Exculpatory Evidence" is evidence that tends to clear or excuse a Respondent from allegations of sexual harassment. - "Formal Complaint" means a document filed by a Complainant or signed by the Title IX Coordinator, alleging sexual harassment against a Respondent and requesting the University to investigate the allegation of sexual harassment.
-At the time a Formal Complaint is filed (either by the Complainant or guardian, or the Title IX Coordinator), the named Complainant must be participating in or attempting to participate in the education program or activity of the University. - "Inculpatory Evidence" is evidence that tends to establish a Respondent's responsibility for alleged sexual harassment. - "Preponderance of the Evidence" is the standard applied by the decision-makers under the grievance process in this policy and means that there is sufficient relevant evidence for the decision-makers to find that the Respondent has more likely that not engaged in conduct that violates this policy. - "Report" means a written or verbal communication in person or via electronic communication, U.S. mail, facsimile, voicemail, or telephone or notification through Viterbo Speaks Up made by any person for the purpose of providing information about alleged sexual harassment under Title IX.
+"Day" when used in this policy means a business day and does not include Saturday, Sunday, legal holidays, or days the University is closed.

+"Education program or activity" includes locations, events, or circumstances over which the University exercised substantial control over both the individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment under Title IX and the context in which the sexual harassment occurred.
+This definition does not include education programs or activities that occur outside the United States.

+"Exculpatory Evidence" is evidence that tends to clear or excuse a Respondent from allegations of sexual harassment.

+"Formal Complaint" means a document filed by a Complainant or signed by the Title IX Coordinator, alleging sexual harassment against a Respondent and requesting the University to investigate the allegation of sexual harassment.
+At the time a Formal Complaint is filed (either by the Complainant or guardian, or the Title IX Coordinator), the named Complainant must be participating in or attempting to participate in the education program or activity of the University.

+"Inculpatory Evidence" is evidence that tends to establish a Respondent's responsibility for alleged sexual harassment.

+"Preponderance of the Evidence" is the standard applied by the decision-makers under the grievance process in this policy and means that there is sufficient relevant evidence for the decision-makers to find that the Respondent has more likely than not engaged in conduct that violates this policy.

+"Report" means a written or verbal communication in person or via electronic communication, U.S. mail, facsimile, voicemail or telephone or notification through Viterbo Speaks Up made by any person for the purpose of providing information about alleged sexual harassment under Title IX.
 The grievance procedure is triggered only when a report is made or provided to the Title IX Coordinator or an individual who has authority to institute corrective measures on behalf of the University.
-A report of sexual harassment does not constitute a Formal Complaint under the grievance process in this policy. - "Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment. - "Supportive Measures" means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
+A report of sexual harassment does not constitute a Formal Complaint under the grievance process in this policy.

+"Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

+"Supportive measures" means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the

+Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
 Such measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other party, while protecting the safety of all parties and the University's educational environment; and deterring sexual harassment.

-Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modification of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
+Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.